1024x500_Cover-1

 An infographic showing the shape of true hearts diamonds

-Why Choose A True Hearts™ Lab Created Diamond?
+Why Choose A True Hearts™ Lab Grown Diamond?

 When you choose a True Hearts™ diamond, your stone can appear larger than other diamonds of the same size.